programweb/getting-git/README.md

 # Getting Git

-This repository is used during my *"Getting Git"* tutorial.
+This is a sample repository created during the *Getting Git* workshop by [JMac](https://twitter.com/gonedark).

+So far, my favorite Git command is: `[enter your favorite Git command]`